AnoukSmet/Naturazy/README.md

 ### Bugs

+#### Bugs on all screen sizes

+* The user is able to submit the form without filling in the fields.
+Modal always appears.
+Currently I don't have the required skills yet to implement to form validation.
+This will be resolved in further releases

 #### Mobile
 * The hero image doesn't show nicely due to the picture not being of high resolution
 * The icons for social media don't appear next to each other.
 The icon for instagram shows below.
+--> this bug has been fixed to decreasing fontsize and padding of icons on smaller screens
+* When clicking the links in the collapsed navigation, it stays open instead of closing

 [Back to Top](#table-of-contents)